Chemistry in a Cryogenic Buffer Gas Cell

-We have observed and quantified the remarkable chemical and thermal properties of H$_2$ molecules as a reactant and buffer gas in CBGB sources.
-Our study of the chemical production of CaH molecules demonstrates several notable phenomena that broaden the scope of cryogenic chemistry studies.
-This work also demonstrates a reliable method for generating cold CaH molecules in their ro-vibrational ground states, which shows a $\sim5$-fold improvement over previous approaches \cite{Vazquez-Carson_2022,McNally_BaHSisyphus_2020, Dai2024PRR_CaD}, and holds significant promise for producing ultracold trapped clouds of CaH and ultimately H atoms for quantum chemistry experiments and high-precision spectroscopy \cite{Sun_PRR2023_Predissociation}.
+These observations may be attributed to the exceptionally high saturated vapor pressure of H$_2$ at cryogenic temperatures.
+For example, at $6$~K the vapor pressure of H$_2$ reaches $\sim 5$-fold improvement over previous approaches~\cite{Vazquez-Carson_2022,McNally_BaHSisyphus_2020, Dai2024PRR_CaD} and holds significant promise for producing ultracold trapped clouds of CaH and ultimately H atoms for quantum chemistry experiments and high-precision spectroscopy~\cite{Sun_PRR2023_Predissociation}.

-The successful production of CaH molecules despite the significant reaction barrier ($\sim$2.7 eV) demonstrates the effectiveness of H$_2$ as both a reactant and a cooling agent.
-This observation challenges the conventional thermodynamic assumptions associated with endothermic reactions in CBGB setups.
-The ability of H$_2$ to simultaneously facilitate chemical reactions and act as a buffer gas coolant highlights a dual functionality that has not been previously explored in depth.